gmprojects-ctrl/-BMRS-Imbalance-Prices/README.md

 1.)
 Create a virtual environment in Python and install the requirements.txt

 2.)
-In the virtual environment and inside the folder rune
+In the virtual environment and inside the folder run

 ```sh